Dre Campbell Farm

 2. Promote Good Air Circulation

-Good air circulation is a must in preventing downy mildew.
+Good air circulation is a must for preventing downy mildew.

-A crowded garden traps moisture and increases humidity levels.
+A crowded garden traps moisture, increasing humidity levels.
 This humidity creates the perfect conditions for the disease to thrive.

 Therefore, if plants grow too close, thin them out by removing weaker or excess plants.